catalystneuro/neuroconv/README.md

 pip install .[test, full]
 ```

-Notice that this method does not install `datalad`.
 ### Downloading the data
 [Datalad](https://www.datalad.org/) (`conda install datalad`) is the recommended way for downloading the data.
 To do this; simply call: